-1- The Community herbal monograph on Ruscus aculeatus L., rhizome (EMEA/HMPC/261938/2007) included the preparation dry extract (DER 6-9:1), primary solvent ethanol 96 % (V/V) followed by water.
-After the revision, no information was found to support the use of water as secondary solvent.
-For this reason only the dry extract (DER 6-9:1), extraction solvent: ethanol 96% (V/V) should be considered.

-2- After the revision, no base was found to support the TU of the dry extract (DER 15-20 : 1), extraction solvent: methanol 60% (V/V)) considered in the Community herbal monograph on Ruscus aculeatus L., rhizome (EMEA/HMPC/261938/2007) since this preparation doesn 't fulfil 30 years of traditional use in UE.
+- 1. The Community herbal monograph on Ruscus aculeatus L., rhizoma (EMEA/HMPC/261938/2007) included the preparation 'dry extract (DER 6-9:1), primary solvent ethanol 96% (V/V) followed by water'.
+During the revision, no information was found anymore to support the use of water as secondary solvent.
+For this reason only the dry extract (DER 6-9:1), extraction solvent: ethanol 96% (V/V) should be considered. - 2.
+During the revision, no base was found anymore to support the TU of the 'dry extract (DER 15-20:1), extraction solvent: methanol 60% (V/V))' considered in the Community herbal monograph on Ruscus aculeatus L., rhizoma (EMEA/HMPC/261938/2007) since this preparation doesn't seem to fulfil 30 years of traditional use in the EU.
 Furthermore, there are no products marketed in EU containing this preparation, since 2003.